sunng87/slacker/README.md

 * Cluster with Zookeeper (moved to [slacker-cluster](https://github.com/sunng87/slacker-cluster))
 * Clean code

-## Example
+## Examples

-An pair of example server/client can be found under "examples", you can run the examples by `lein run :server` and `lein run :client` .
+A pair of example server/client can be found under "examples", you can run the examples by `lein run :server` and `lein run :client` .

 ## Usage